ututkarsh22/ChatBot-for-sustainable-development/README.md

 # ChatBot-for-sustainable-development

- This project is an AI-powered chatbot designed to promote awareness, education, and engagement around the **United Nations Sustainable Development Goals.
-The chatbot interacts with users on topics like clean energy, climate action, quality education, and more — serving as a virtual advocate for sustainability.
+ This project is an AI-powered chatbot designed to promote awareness, education, and engagement around the  Sustainable Development Goals.
+The chatbot interacts with users on topics like clean energy, climate action, quality education, and more serving as a virtual advocate for sustainability.

  Given the project from college in Artificial Intelligence subject, we have to make the chat-bot for Sustainable development quiz and answers.